dotoroart/cards/README.md

 #### *Performing*

 - When an Action card is played, it must be *performed* by a Creature.
-- Action cards played on your turn are active during the Encounter
+- Action cards played on your turn are active during the Encounter.
 - Action cards

 #### *Shapeshifters*